LaDilettante/ladilettante.github.io/_statbook/index.md

 ---
 layout: page
-title: "Statbook index"
+title: "Statistics Book"
-description: "This is what I do."
+description: "My notes when 'Exercise is left to the reader'"
 header-img: "img/about-bg.jpg"
 ---